 Under traditional models, businesses focus on sales and marketing.
 Teams work independently and branding is something that happens in the peripheries.

-Modernized teams generally recognize that sales and marketing need to work together to achieve results, but they don’t always nail the mechanics of alignment and branding remains on the sidelines.
+Modernized teams generally recognize that sales and marketing need to work together to achieve results, but they don’t always nail the mechanics of alignment, and branding remains on the sidelines.

 It takes a joint effort in all three areas to create healthy, thriving businesses, but branding is the keystone.